Beeswax can help the skin attract and retain moisture and is often used in skin care products and cosmetics.

 Thanks to its antibacterial agents, beeswax has a long history of being used for certain skin issues.
 Historically, this has included treating burns and wounds.

-A 2018 study even found that natural products, such as beeswax, were far superior to the management of sensitive skin than skincare products with synthetic ingredients.
+A 2018 study even found that natural products, such as beeswax, were far superior in managing sensitive skin compared with skin care products with synthetic ingredients.

 Natural products minimized the chances of skin irritation while still providing soothing benefits.